gretchenfrage/aqueduct/PROTOCOL.md

 entrypoint sender, which initializes in the "reachable" state.
 If a sender is created with a channel ID that was minted remotely, it initializes in the "reachable" state.

+When a sender ("original sender") is used to send a message with an attached sender/receiver, it must somehow store a "creation link" from the sent message to the attached sender/receiver.

+Whenever it first becomes the case that a sender has processed an ack for a message it sent and also the sender is in the reachable state, the sender must traverse all creation links going from the acked message to its attachments.
+If such a link links to a sender, it must transition the sender to the "reachable" state.
+Then, whether the link is to a sender or to a receiver, the link must be destroyed so it no longer consumes memory.

+When a sender processes a nack for a message it sent, whether or not the sender is in the reachable state, the sender must traverse all creation links goign from the nacked message to its attachments.
+It must run the "cascading loss detection" on the attached sender/receiver, and then destroy the link so it no longer consumes memory.

+When the cascading loss detection procedure runs on a receiver, the receiver must reset its channel control stream in the receiver-to-sender direction with the "lost" error code if the channel control stream is attached.
+Then, the receiver must cease to exist.

+When the cascading loss detection procedure runs on a sender, the sender must reset its channel control stream in the sender-to-receiver direction direction with the "lost" error code if the channel control stream exists.
+The sender should reset any streams on which it is solely sending Message frames with the "lost" error code, if handles to those streams are still accessible.
+Then, the cascading loss detection procedure must be run recursively on all creation links going from messages sent on that channel to other sender/receivers.
+It is not possible for the cascading loss detection procedure to reach a sender which is in the reachable state.